ak-rajan/db-migrate-cli/Readme.md

 ```

 #### **3. Create Your First Migration**
 Ready to make some changes?
-Create a new migration file with your desired changes.
+Create a new migration file with your desired changes in raw SQL.

 ```bash
 db-cli  make:migration <migration_name>